sylistine/BuildTool/README.md

 2. Add scenes from your collection to the Level asset.
 It's okay if your scene exists in some other Level asset.
 3. The `Djn.Scene` class can then be used to store serialized scene references.
 Unity's SceneManager can load a `Djn.Scene` automatically, so use these for **intra-level** scene loading.
-4. Add your Level asset references to your build target (a single Level asset can be used on multiple targets) 5a (editor).
-Enable your build target by clicking "Enable Target" in the build window.
+4. Add your Level asset references to your build target (a single Level asset can be used on multiple targets) 5.
+  a. (editor) Enable your build target by clicking "Enable Target" in the build window.
 The editor's Scene list will populate and AssetBundles will be generated

-5b (player).
-Click build and select a destination for your build
+  b. (player) Click build and select a destination for your build
   * build meta data is referenced by loading an asset bundle at the `Application.StreamingAssets` path.
 The path is different for editor and for builds, but the tool handles this automatically.
 6. Call `Application.Init()`, and then access build data through `UnityEngine.SceneManagement.SceneManager.LoadScene` and `Application.BuildData.Levels[int].MainScene.`.